High purity CPDT monomer used in OFETs and organic electronics

-Recently, CPDT backboned polymer CPE-K has been incorporated as the hole transporting layer (HTL) in polymer/fullerene BHJ and provskite solar cells.
+Recently, the CPDT backboned polymer, CPE-K, has been incorporated as the electron hole transporting layer (HTL) in the polymer/fullerene BHJ and perovskite solar cells.
 The devices using CPE-K HTL show competitive performance compared with that using PEDOT:PSS HTL.
 As an alternative to PEDOT:PSS, the use of CPE-K as an organic hole transport material enables the formation of uniform perovskite films with complete surface coverage for an efficient, stable perovskite/fullerene planar heterojunction solar cell [1, 2]

 4H-cyclopenta[2,1-b:3,4-b′]dithiophene is the intermediate for the synthesis of 4,4'-alkyl-cyclopenta[2,1-b:3,4-b′]dithiophene .